T3rry7f/WideVineDump/README.md

 # WideVineDump
-Dump audio and video steam from  Widevine Level 3 with a frida script .
+Dump audio and video streams from  Widevine Level 3 with a frida script .

 # Notice: